thhaase/markdown2website/startpage.md

 ---

+## Why it's good
+- selfcontaining
+  - includes all necessary components to function independently, no external libraries need to be imported, everything is already downloaded and contained in the _source_ folder
+- minimalistic website design
+  - abstract to be used for many different projects
+- implementation after the principle "simple is best"
+  - easy to customize

 ## Inspiration and Background
 The Inpiration for this project were the many lightweight RegEx-based parser from the Github User [Casualwriter](https://github.com/casualwriter).
 The thought of a really simple, selfcontained and minimalistic *Markdown $\Rightarrow$ Website* tool was fascinating.

 - [[Casualwriter-Blog Repository]](https://github.com/casualwriter/casual-markdown-blog)